luispedro/mahotas/docs/source/readme.rst

 Recent Changes
 --------------

+For version **0.6.6 (August 8 2011)**:
+- Fix fill_polygon bug (fix by joferkington)
+- Fix Haralick feature 6 (fix by Rita Simões)
+- Implement ``morph.get_structuring_element`` for ndim > 2.
+This implies that
+  functions such as ``label()`` now also work in multiple dimensions
+- Add median filter & ``rank_filter`` functions
+- Add template_match function
+- Refactor by use of mahotas.internal
+- Better error message for when the compiled modules cannot be loaded
+- Update contact email.
+All docs in numpydoc format now.

 For version **0.6.5**:
 - Add ``max_points`` & ``descriptor_only`` arguments to mahotas.surf
 - Fix haralick for 3-D images (bug report by Rita Simões)